Chlorodendrales: Habitat and ecology

-Cell morphology
+Morphology

 Cell shape and size of Chlorodendrales cells varies depending on the species.
 The cells range greatly in size from species to species, with an upper limit of ~25 μm in length.
 Cells can be round, ovoid, elliptical, flattened, or compressed; there is great diversity in Chlorodendrales cells.

 Flagellar and cell-body scales

 Chlorodendrales scales are unique from other Prasinophyceae lineages because the scales fuse to form a theca, which acts as an exterior protective casing for the cell.
 All Prasinophyceae lineages produce these external scales within the Golgi apparatus, and secrete the scales via the endomembrane system.
 Vesicles budding from the trans-Golgi face carry the scales to the cell surface, and upon fusion release the scales to the external cell face.
 In Chlorodendrales lineages, these scales fuse after secretion to produce the thecal wall, in which individual scales bind by cross-linking to one another.

 The flagellar scales and the cell body scales are structurally and functionally different, the main difference being the fusion of cell-body scales.
 The scales also differ in size, shape, and macromolecular composition.
 The Golgi apparatus is only capable of producing one scale-type at a time, thus, species with multiple scale-types must have different phases of thecal development separated by time and space.
 This also means that cell body and flagellar scale production occurs separately.